 Elsewhere in College Football

 Iowa: D The fantasy of Iowa being in the BCS mix finally came to an end.
-Sadly, it took an injury toto burst that balloon.
+Sadly, it took an injury to Ricky Stanzi to burst that balloon.

 Missouri: F Somebody send out the ski patrol; Missouri's defense got lost in the Flatirons around Boulder at halftime last week and haven't been seen since.